Fitness to Practice

 How do Discipline hearings and Fitness to Practise hearings differ?

-Unlike Disciplinary hearings, a Fitness to Practise hearing will only be open to the public if the member involved makes a written request in advance to the Registrar.
+Unlike Disciplinary hearings, a Fitness to Practise hearing will only be open to the public if the registrant involved makes a written request in advance to the Registrar.
 Before agreeing to an open hearing, the panel must be satisfied that any negative consequences of revealing the information will not outweigh the benefits of an open hearing.

 Who represents the Fitness to Practise Committee and what orders can they make?

 The Fitness to Practise Committee is represented at the hearing by a panel of the Committee members appointed by the Chair of the Fitness to Practise Committee.
 A panel is composed of at least three (3) members of the Fitness to Practise Committee, including at least one (1) Public Director of the Board.
 If a panel of the Fitness to Practise Committee finds a Registrant is incapacitated, it shall make an order doing any one or more of the following:

 - Directing the Registrar to revoke the registrant’s certificate of registration.

 - Directing the Registrar to suspend the registrant’s certificate of registration.

 - Directing the Registrar to impose specified terms, conditions and limitations on the registrant’s certificate of registration for a specified period of time or indefinite period of time.

 The results of a Fitness to Practise hearing where a registrant was revoked or suspended, or had terms, limitations or conditions applied to their Certificate of Registration is published on the Registrant’s Public Register.